ctxcommunity/cvad/roles/install_vda_iso/README.md

 This variable is used as the lookup key for the cvad_vda_provisioning_tools hash table.

 Possible Values are:
-  msc             (default) : This will install the 1912 LTSR CU2 version of the Citrix VDA pvs                       : This will install the 2012 version of the Citrix VDA remotepc                  : This will install the 2012 version of the Citrix VDA none                      : This will install the 2012 version of the Citrix VDA
+  msc                       : Installs additional VDA components for MCS pvs             (default) : Installs additional VDA components for PVS remotepc                  : Installs VDA for use as RemotePC none                      : No additional provisioning components installed

 The cvad_vda_component variable is used to control which version of the Citrix VDA will be installed.
 This variable is used as the lookup key for the cvad_vda_components hash table.